-The processor does the following checks prior to switching to a supervisor shadow stack programmed into the IA32_PLx_SSP MSR.
+The processor does the following checks prior to switching to a supervisor shadow stack programmed into the IA32 PLx SSP MSR.
 These steps are performed atomically.

-- 1. Load the supervisor shadow stack token from the address specified in the IA32_PLx_SSP MSR using a shadow_stack_load. - 2.
+- 1. Load the supervisor shadow stack token from the address specified in the IA32_PLx_SSP MSR using a locked shadow-stack store. - 2.
 Check if the busy bit in the token is 0; reserved bits must be 0. - 3.
 Check if the address programmed in the MSR matches the address in the supervisor shadow stack token; reserved bits must be 0. - 4.
-If checks 2 and 3 are successful, then set the busy bit in the token using a shadow_stack_store and switch the SSP to the value specified in the IA32_PLx_SSP MSR. - 5.
-If checks 2 or 3 fail, then the busy bit is not set and a #GP(0) exception is raised.
+If checks 2 and 3 are successful, then set the busy bit in the token using an unlocking shadow-stack store and switching the SSP to the value specified in the IA32_PLx_SSP MSR. - 5.
+If checks 2 or 3 fail, write back the value read at step 1 using an unlocking shadow-stack store (the busy bit is not set) and raise a #GP(0) exception.

 If the far CALL or event delivery pushes a stack frame after the token is acquired and any of the pushes causes a fault or VM exit, the processor will revert to the old shadow stack and the busy bit in the new shadow stack's token remains set.
+The new shadow stack is said to be prematurely busy.
 Software should enable supervisor shadow stacks only if it is certain that this situation cannot occur.
 If CPUID.(EAX=07H,ECX=1H):EDX[bit 18] is enumerated as 1, it is sufficient for an operating system to ensure that none of the pushes can cause a page fault.